-"My key role on Reception is to provide great customer service and I enjoy helping people whether on the phone or in person on a day-to-day basis.
+"My key role on Reception is to provide great customer service and I enjoy helping people, whether on the phone or in person.
 My previous experience helps me to make sure that all our patients are looked after in the best possible way, as I am able to identify and match a patient’s problem to the right Physiotherapist.

 When I am not working, I really enjoy cycling and walking, which is a good antidote to sitting at my desk all day and keeps me fit.”

 Charly Fullilove - Registered Sports & Remedial Massage Therapist

 I am a fully qualified Sports and Remedial Massage Therapist who trained at the prestigious London School of Sports and Remedial Massage more than 10 years ago.

 I use all the standard massage techniques as well as muscle energy techniques, soft tissue release and friction to attempt to achieve a satisfactory result for the patient.

 "In my spare time I do a lot of sport, predominantly running, cycling, swimming, skiing, walking and kayaking.
 I have run 22 marathons, a 50m Ultra marathon, numerous triathlons and 3 half Iron Mans, walked the Thames Tow Path, kayaked the Devizes to Westminster race and trekked the Inca Trail to Machu Piccu.

 I love endurance events and consider myself well versed in sports nutrition and event preparation.
 I take my own advice and invest in regular massage to keep myself injury free during these type of events!

 In 2016 I travelled 6000 miles on my motorbike, visiting 14 countries over 2 months.
 This year I am planning on riding to the Arctic Circle, via Denmark and Norway."